During the Thanksgiving holiday, adults have no shortage of things to do. Shopping must be done. Food has to be cooked. The house has to be cleaned.

 Encourage your little ones by telling them how important it is to have a clean house when the guests arrive.
 Smaller children can clear toys and other items from the floor.
 Older children can help by vacuuming, dusting, or sweeping.

 Children can also be great at helping in the kitchen.
 You can let them help with desserts and simple meals.
 They can decorate cookies and cupcakes, wash vegetables, or mash potatoes and yams.
+It is one of the most favorite Thanksgiving cooking activities for toddlers.

 If your children are old enough, you could put them in charge of preparing some meals on their own.
-Some easy meals that your older children can be responsible for are brownies, corn on the cob, mashed potatoes, green bean casserole, or salad.
+Some easy kid-friendly Thanksgiving meals that your older children can be responsible for are brownies, corn on the cob, mashed potatoes, green bean casserole, or salad.

 Allowing your children to help you with cooking Thanksgiving dinner is a unique opportunity for you to bond with them.
 It’s also a great way to teach your children about food and cooking.
-Make cooking with your children a holiday tradition in your home.
+Make Thanksgiving cooking activities with your children a holiday tradition in your home.

 Children love crafts.
 They can spend hours creating masterpieces that you will cherish for years.
 There are many simple craft ideas for Thanksgiving.
 Print coloring pages from the Internet for your children.